Turnout

 Establishing Service Connection: Direct vs. Secondary Claims for Sleep Apnea

-1. Direct Service Connection: This option is available if a respiratory disorder was identified during or shortly after your military service.
+1. Direct service connection: This option is available if a respiratory disorder was identified during or shortly after your military service.
 You will need to provide evidence linking your condition directly to your service, such as medical records or documentation of symptoms experienced while on active duty.

 This flowchart outlines the steps for veterans to establish a service connection for sleep apnea.
 Follow the paths for Direct Service Connection or Secondary Service Connection to see the necessary steps and documentation needed.